New guidance published to help reduce pilot transfer fatalities

 Improperly disconnected vehicle batteries led to fire, report finds

 On June 4, 2020, about 1530 eastern daylight time, the crew of the 600-foot-long, Norwegian-flagged roll on/roll-off vehicle carrier Höegh Xiamen were preparing to depart the Blount Island Horizon Terminal in Jacksonville, Florida, en route to Baltimore, Maryland, when they saw smoke coming from a ventilation housing for one of the exhaust trunks that ran from deck 12 (the weather deck) to one of the cargo decks.
-Continue reading “Report finds failure to properly disconnect vehicle batteries led to fire”
+Continue reading “Failure to properly disconnect vehicle batteries led to fire”

 ABS published life extension for ageing offshore assets guidance